toby-bro/toby-bro/README.md

 - :milky_way: Nothing like a good tui and endless keyboard remappings on long forlorn projects
 - :tent: I wanted to say vim > emacs but I don't know emacs
 - :snake: I guess I know something about python
-- :fuelpump: I don't know what this emoji means in genZ doxa but wanted an odd number of bulletpoints
+- :fuelpump: I don't know what this emoji means in genZ doxa but wanted an even number of bulletpoints

 If you were wondering what I wasn't worth : here are the awestriking stats